-PACIFIC PULSE: Jan 7, 2026
+Pacific Pulse: JAN 7, 2026

-On this Pacific Pulse: The 356th Expeditionary Fighter Squadron, deployed from Eielson Air force base, Alaska, to Kadena Air Base Japan, as part of the U.S Air Force's fighter rotation program.
-In Korea, members of the Untied Nations Command and the Natural Nations Supervisory Command gathered on Dec 31th, in the Korea Demilitarized Zone to celebrate the 58th graduation ceremony of Taesongdong Elementary School.
-The 36th Healthcare Operations Squadron recently conducted Valkyrie Tactical Medicine Training, for the first time at Anderson Air Force Base, in Guam.
-(U.S. Army audio by Sgt.
-Jazmin Cameron)
+On this Pacific Pulse: the 356th Expeditionary Fighter Squadron deployed from Eielson Air Force Base, Alaska to Kadena Air Force base, Japan, as part of the U.S Air Force Fighter Rotation Program.
+Members of the Untied Nations Command and the Neutral Nations Supervisory Command gathered at the Korean Demilitarized Zone to celebrate the 58th graduation Ceremony of Taesongdong Elementary School.
+Lastly the 36th Health Care operations Squadron conducted Valkyrie Tactical Medicine training for the first time at

 |Date Taken: